-Founded in 1904, Wentworth Institute of Technology is an independent, co-educational, nationally-ranked institution offering career-focused education through 19 bachelor's degree programs in areas such as applied mathematics, architecture, business management, computer science and networking, construction management, design, engineering, and engineering technology.
-The Institute also offers master's degrees in architecture, construction management, and facility management.
+Founded in 1904, Wentworth Institute of Technology is an independent, co-educational, nationally-ranked institution offering career-focused education through 17 bachelor's degree programs in areas such as applied mathematics, architecture, business management, computer science and networking, construction management, design, and engineering.
+The Institute also offers master's degrees in applied computer science, architecture, civil engineering, construction management, facility management, and technology management.

-Additionally, Wentworth is a member of one of Boston's largest academic collaborations, the Colleges of the Fenway consortium, which is an association of six Fenway area institutions including Emmanuel College, Massachusetts College of Art and Design, Massachusetts College of Pharmacy and Health Sciences, Simmons College, Wentworth, and Wheelock College.
+Wentworth offers exciting opportunities for students looking to build a framework for success in the innovation economy.
+Wentworth’s unique interdisciplinary curriculum combines technical studies, opportunities to collaborate and innovate, meaningful career training experiences, and an environment focused on developing practical solutions to real-world challenges.
+The result: Excellent preparation for a successful career.
+Additionally, Wentworth is a member of one of Boston's largest academic collaborations, the Colleges of the Fenway consortium, which is an association of six Fenway area institutions including Emmanuel College, Massachusetts College of Art and Design, Massachusetts College of Pharmacy and Health Sciences University, Simmons College, Wentworth, and Wheelock College.

 The Jeanne Clery Act requires colleges and universities to disclose their security policies, keep a public crime log, publish an annual crime report and provide timely warnings to students and campus employees about a crime posing an immediate or ongoing threat to students and campus employees.